 There was a lot of strain in the downsizing and dealing with the general public while selling furniture and appliances.

-Due to this, my anxiety was constantly at def-con ‘oh shit’ and I often had a few meltdowns and some crippling panic attacks.
+Due to this, my anxiety was constantly at def-con ‘oh shit’ and I often had a few meltdowns and some crippling panic attacks every week.

-When that happened we took a time out (which happened a lot) and re-grouped with tea and coffee and had some general chit-chat with the feline management.
+When that happened we took a timeout and re-grouped with tea and coffee and had some general chit-chat with the feline management.

 We’re leaving on a